-MPCA found that watersheds with 18% roadway density or higher are more likely to have chloride concentrations above water quality standards.13
+Approximately 5% of the Crow River watershed is roadways, based on an analysis completed by the Minnesota Pollution Control Agency (MPCA).
+The MPCA found that watersheds with 18% roadway density or higher are more likely to have chloride concentrations above water quality standards.13

-Since 2018, an unnamed ditch in Rice County in the northwest portion of the watershed has been listed by MPCA as impaired for aquatic life use due to excess chloride (Figure 2).14
+Since 2010, Jewitts Creek, which discharges to the Crow River, has been listed by MPCA as impaired for aquatic life use due to excess chloride (Figure 2).14

-Cannon River chloride pollution sources likely include livestock excreta, household water softening, synthetic fertilizer, and de-icing salt.
+Crow River chloride pollution sources likely include livestock excreta, household water softening, synthetic fertilizer, and de-icing salt.